 - Melted dark chocolate

-- In a bowl, whisk together the flour and sugar.
+In a bowl, mix together the butter, egg yolk, sugar, and salt.

 Add the flour and mix.
 Roll into a ball.

 Remove from refrigerator.
 Divide the dough and roll into 1-inch balls.